My Journey and The Catalyzing System of Coaching

 In 2018 I was ready to take my knowledge to the next level.
 I researched and compared several Executive Coach Training programs in the United States; found and selected the College of Executive Coaching for the quality instructors and the complex context of their training.
 During the courses and the faculty's excellence, I could grow and evolve alongside a professional and exceptional group of participants that elevated the learning environment even more.
 I've learned new tools and techniques that I successfully put into practice.

-I see Coaching itself as a beautiful system where the coaching strategies are based on the latest research in neuroscience, human behaviors, leadership, and organizational psychology.
+Coaching itself is a beautiful system where the coaching strategies are based on the latest research in neuroscience, human behaviors, leadership, and organizational psychology.

-It is a creative, process-based interaction between coach and coachee that is permeated by trust, respect, and equality as a thought partnership.
-Where awareness occurs at different levels, inspire, and ignites change.
+It is a creative, process-based interaction between coach and coachee that permeates trust, respect, and equality as a thought partnership.
+Where awareness occurs at different levels inspires and ignites change.

 As an Engineer, I remember clearly how deeply Henry Ford's bibliography influenced me, especially his systems thinking.
 In 1908, Ford launched the Model T, and by 1913 the moving assembly line was in operation.
-With this system, Henry Ford revolutionized an entire industry in just five years, and by 1918 half in the United States were Ford.
+With this system, Henry Ford revolutionized an entire industry in just five years, and by 1918 half of the cars that were sold in the United States were Ford.
 Why is this important?
-Because Ford had created a system that produced tremendous results, he understood the importance of a complex supporting system, which is why he devoted so much time, energy, and financial resources to build what was needed to make his cars.
+Because Ford had created a system that produced tremendous results, he understood the importance of a complex supporting system, which is why he devoted so much time, energy, and financial resources to building what was needed to make his cars.

 "Business and human endeavors are systems…we tend to focus on snapshots of isolated parts of the system.
 And wonder why our deepest problems never get solved." – as Peter M. Senge says.

 Especially in today's environment demands that both organizations and individuals perform at much higher levels than in the past.
 As a result, leaders must find new ways, stretch themselves and others to achieve challenging goals, and produce real change in often compressed periods.
 What worked in the past is no longer sufficient to address new challenges effectively.
-In this situation, the leader, the whole team, or the organization may experience difficulty and struggle.
-It will result in strained interpersonal relationships, job burnout, and decision-making. that can jeopardize the entire company.
+The leader, the whole team, or the organization may experience difficulty and struggle in this situation.
+It will result in strained interpersonal relationships, job burnout, and decision-making that can jeopardize the entire company.

-If the leaders don't realize it is not enough to concentrate on the problem, they need to develop a supporting system that may jeopardize the entire company.
+If the leaders don't realize it is not enough to concentrate on the problem, they need to develop a supporting system that may shake the entire company.

-To whom does the leader can turn for help and feedback?
-People, teams, and organizations turn to a Coach to become the catalyst, accelerate change, and achieve positive results.
+To whom can the leader turn for help and feedback?
+People, teams, and The Coach can be that catalyst, to whom can the leader turn for help and feedback to accelerate change, and achieve desired results.

 What is the value that I find Coaching brings to people?

-If you've ever been in a Coached, you know that there are many invaluable benefits to being in a Coaching relationship.
+If you've ever been in a Coaching relationship, you know that Coaching has many invaluable benefits.
 It can help individuals clarify their needs and develop across a wide range.

-Coaching is most known to boost confidence, improve life and work performance, and build effective communication skills, to name some of the most commonly known values.
-However, neither Life Coaching nor Corporate Coaching is just about developing skills and abilities to perform better and maintain balance; it takes learning and knowledge to an even deeper level.
-It teaches us how to discover our strengths, our potentials, our creativity through self-discovery and self-actualization.
+Coaching is most known to boost confidence, improve life and work performance, and build practical communication skills, to name some of the most commonly known values.
+However, neither Life Coaching nor Corporate Coaching is about developing skills and abilities to perform better and maintain balance; it takes learning and knowledge to an even deeper level.
+It teaches us to discover our strengths, potentials, and creativity through self-discovery and self-actualization.
 It gives us practical tools to flourish and grow in our personal and professional lives.

 Coaching brings awareness to blind spots.
 These blind spots are areas of an individual's personality, life, or work that they may not see but need improvement.
 When one is aware of these areas, one can work with the coach to improve them.

-The coach provides a safe and intimate space for the individual to explore and discuss sensitive issues.
-The coaching engagements encourage to gain of new perspectives, develop new skillsets, and transform entrenched patterns.
+The coach provides a safe and intimate space to explore and discuss sensitive issues.
+The coaching engagements encourage gaining new perspectives, developing new skill sets, and transforming entrenched patterns.

-With its outstanding one-on-one engagement and supportive feedback and encouragement, Coaching can be highly beneficial.
-Only by gaining perspective do the individuals learn more about themselves, find out how others perceive them, get clearance on their role in the workplace hierarchy and even their own lives.
-During Coaching, the clients discover their talents, strengths, and areas that need improvement and behaviors that they are not satisfied with; what an incredible value is that?
+Partnering in one-on-one engagement with supportive feedback and encouragement, Coaching can be highly beneficial.
+By gaining perspective, the individuals learn more about themselves, find out how others perceive them, and get clear on their role in the workplace hierarchy and even their own lives.
+During Coaching, the clients discover their talents, strengths, and areas that need improvement and behaviors they are not satisfied with; what an incredible value is that?

-Simply knowing that someone is there for us, having support all the way to achieve the desired goal is an essential realization of the coaching relationship and another invaluable part of the Coaching relationship.
+Simply knowing that someone is there for us and having support to achieve the desired goal is an essential realization of the coaching relationship and another invaluable part of the Coaching relationship.

 Applying these new perspectives in everyday situations through action steps consolidates the skillset in the individual,

-as skill-building, which is often the focus of the coaching process.
-These skills may include communication, delegation, conflict management, team building, persuasion - to name but a few.
+as skill-building, is often the focus of the coaching process.
+These skills may include communication, delegation, conflict management, team building, and persuasion - to name but a few.

-And these areas can be addressed, focused on, managed with coaching engagement.
-I find this widespread of the range where Coaching can effectively bring change in someone's life is an excellent value of Coaching, too.
+And these areas can be addressed, focused on, and managed with coaching engagement.
+I find so widespread the range where Coaching can effectively bring change in someone's life.

 Being in a coaching relationship and learning coaching has made me realize that one of the best ways to impact someone's life positively is to recognize your core values and live by them.
 Here are my values, which represent my daily life and how I coach: